hrithik-shah/Chess/README.md

 - theme.py manages the themese

 # Running the Game
-The game can be run as long as python and pygame are installed.
-You may have a problem if the files are not placed together in folders as I have done here.
+Download the files and ensure the files are kept in the same order as I have done.
+Then click run.

+# Languages and Frameworks
+- Python
+- Pygame